golf1052/close-call/README.md

 There are four major components of the service.
 The Python Flask frontend, the Python core, the Redis server for handling scheduling, and the C# backend for handling Twilio.

+These instructions should work for and have been tested on Ubuntu 14.04 (Linux) and OS X (10.10).
+They should hopefully also work for Windows but that has not been tested yet.

 1. Clone this repo to a directory
 2. Enter the directory